-- A congenial demeanor (friendliness, humor, and attentiveness)

-- Engaging in interactive dialogue

-- Giving encouragement and praise

-- Empathy, reassurance, and prompt handling of any concerns

-- Giving of appropriate (personalized) information

-- Eliciting shared goals

-- Feedback and review
+- Empathy, reassurance, and prompt handling of any concerns - Giving of appropriate (personalized) information - Eliciting shared goals - Feedback and review

 Teaching health care professionals to improve their communication skills can result in measurably better outcomes-including increased patient satisfaction, better health, and reduced use of health care-and these benefits may be achieved without any increase in consultation times.
 Studies have also shown that patients can be trained to benefit more from consultations.
-Patients taught how to give information to doctors in a clearer manner, information-seeking techniques, and methods of checking their understanding of what the doctor had told them gained significant improvements in compliance and overall health.
-Lay educators can be recruited and trained to deliver a discrete area of respiratory care (for example, asthma selfmanagement education) with comparable outcomes to those achieved by primary care based practice nurses (Evidence B).
+Patients taught how to give information to doctors in a clearer manner, and how to seek information and check their understanding of what the doctor had told them gained significant improvements in compliance with treatment recommendations.
+Lay educators can be recruited and trained to deliver a discrete area of respiratory care (for example, asthma self-management education) with comparable outcomes to those achieved by primary care based practice nurses (Evidence B).